EricB326/UcinitiEngine/README.md

 - Bloom
 - And much more!

-Along with these graphical theories I am to make the engine platform agnostic, meaning the implementation of multiple rendering APIs on top of the already implemented Vulkan.
+Along with these graphical theories I aim to make the engine platform agnostic, meaning the implementation of multiple rendering APIs on top of the already implemented Vulkan.
 This includes:

 - Metal
 - OpenGL/DirectX 11 for the older GPUs